 After arriving in Waterford he came to Dublin where he was well received and after leaving the capital he advanced into Meath from which Walter de Lacy then fled.
 King John then met up with King Cathal Crobhderg O'Conner of Connacht near Ardbraccan, Co Meath.
 King Cathal recognised him as his Lord in return for being re-assured as the recognised & rightful King of Connacht.
 The two kings then proceeded northwards where they besieged the powerful fortress of Carrigfergus in Ulster which was taken, though Hugh made good his escape.

 While in the North he also parlayed with King Aedh O'Neil of Tir Eoghan (Tyrone), whom he wished to secure homage and take hostages from.
 Keeping his distance, O'Neill made a pretence of wanting to help with the siege and being prepared to offer some kind of agreement to subordinate himself to the English King, but he pleaded for time to consult his advisors.
 He donated a supply of cattle to feed John's troops.
-He was though really loath to submit and give over important hostages, incl. his own son, to such a volatile character as King John.
+He was though really loath to submit and have to give over important hostages, incl. his own son, to such a volatile character as King John.
 The negotiations fizzled out and O'Neill backed off and went home.

 Cathal Crovderg was in a weaker position as his kingdom was riven by rivalries which he had to return home to sort out.
 He had made a promise to hand over his eldest son, Aed O'Conner, to King John.
 He would then have him conveyed to England as a security against King Cathal remaining in submission.
 However Cathal's wife would have none of it and the Irish king had to return to King John empty handed.
 When they next met at Rathwire in County Westmeath, as arranged, but without his son, the King of England was anything but pleased and seems to have forcibly apprehended four of Cathal's sub-kings and royal officers, whom he brought back to England.